AhmetZamanis/WeatherAnomalyDetectionClassification/ReportClassification.md

 ## Conclusion

-We compared several different approaches to time series classification, and the results are subjective.
+We compared several different approaches to multivariate time series classification, and the results are subjective.

 - While the Arsenal ensemble of MultiRocket + Ridge classifiers clearly performed better in class predictions, the CNN model trained on